shurick81/SPConfStructor/README.md

-The easiest way to start managing SharePoint Configuration via DSC and to automate SharePoint Development Infrastructure preparation.
-Check the wiki: https://github.com/shurick81/SPConfStructor/wiki
+Some time ago this tool was the easiest way to start managing SharePoint Configuration via DSC and to automate SharePoint Development Infrastructure preparation.
+Currently the easiest way is to use https://github.com/subpointsolutions/metabox